anshusinha26/Programming-Languages/README.md

 This application provides a basic demonstration of CRUD (Create, Read, Update, Delete) operations with a database.
 It is not intended for production use and lacks proper security measures.
 In a real-world scenario, it is recommended to implement secure authentication, authorization, and input validation to prevent security vulnerabilities.

-# 🎬 Top 10 movies website
+# Top 10 Movies Website

 This is a Flask web application that allows users to rate and review movies.
 Users can add movies to the collection, rate them out of 10, and provide their reviews.
 The application retrieves movie information from The Movie Database (TMDb) API.